-1. Statement for progression in program: added to all syllabi Fall 2011 In order to successfully complete this nursing course and progress in the nursing program, students are required to achieve an exam average of 74% or better.
+1. Statement for progression in program: added to all syllabi Fall 2011; amended Spring 2025:

+In order to successfully complete this nursing course and progress in the nursing program, students are required to achieve an exam average of 74% or better.
 The exam average will include all unit exams and the final exam.
+Quizzes and HESI exams may be included in the exam average at the course instructor's discretion.
 Other non-exam course assignments including but not limited to scholarly papers, return demonstrations, class participation, extra credit assignments, and/or quizzes will be considered as part of the final course grade only after this minimum exam average is attained.
-Students not attaining an exam average of 74% or higher will not pass the course.
+Students not achieving an exam average of 74% or higher will not pass the course.

-RE-ADMISSION TO THE DEPARTMENT OF NURSING
+RE-ADMISSION TO THE LAURA AND JOE STREET SCHOOL OF NURSING

-Re-admission to the Department of Nursing is not automatic.
-Students must re-apply to the department after withdrawal or failure in any semester.
+Re-admission to the Laura and Joe Street School of Nursing is not automatic.
+Students must re-apply to the school of nursing after withdrawal or failure in any semester.
 Students who make grades of "D" or below in any two (2) nursing courses or two (2) times in any single nursing course will not be allowed to continue in the program.
-A student who leaves the program for any other reason may be permitted to re-enroll based on (1) individual qualifications, (2) available space, and (3) ability to complete the program in a 3 year time frame beginning from their time of admission into the nursing program.
+A student who leaves the program for any other reason may be permitted to re-enroll based on

+(1) Individual qualifications, (2) available space, and (3) ability to complete the program in a 3 year time frame beginning from their time of admission into the nursing program.
 The student's record of dropped courses or withdrawals from the University will be considered.

 Satisfactory scores on comprehensive examinations covering nursing theory and clinical course work previously completed will be required for basic students who have not been enrolled in nursing courses at WTAMU for one or more years.
-Requests for re-admission should be addressed to the Department of Nursing Pre-Nursing Admissions Coordinator.
+Requests for re-admission should be addressed to the School of Nursing Pre-Nursing Admissions Coordinator.